Kim Weston

-Kim Weston (born December 20, 1939) is an American soul singer, and Motown alumna.
+Kim Weston (born December 20, 1939) is an American soul singer and Motown alumna.
 In the 1960s, she scored hits with the songs "Love Me All the Way" and "Take Me in Your Arms (Rock Me a Little While)", and with her duet with Marvin Gaye, "It Takes Two".

 Career

-Born Agatha Nathalia Weston in Detroit, Michigan, United States, she was signed to Motown in 1961, scoring a minor hit with "Love Me All the Way" (R&B No. 24, Pop No. 88).
-"Love Me All the Way" was a originally the b-side to "It Should Have Been Me", however, it was switched when a DJ reacted to "Love Me All the Way".
+Born Agatha Nathalia Weston in Detroit, she was signed to Motown in 1961, scoring a minor hit with "Love Me All the Way" (R&B No. 24, Pop No. 88).
+"Love Me All the Way" was originally the b-side to "It Should Have Been Me", however, it was switched when a DJ reacted to "Love Me All the Way".
 Weston's biggest solo hits with Motown were "Take Me in Your Arms (Rock Me a Little While)" (R&B No. 4, Pop No. 50, later covered by the Isley Brothers; Blood, Sweat & Tears; Jermaine Jackson; the Doobie Brothers; and Phil Collins), and "Helpless" (R&B No. 13, Pop No. 56, entered Cashbox March 26, 1966, previously recorded by The Four Tops on their album, Four Tops Second Album).
 She is notable for singing the hit "It Takes Two" with Marvin Gaye in 1966, and for her later recording of the Black National Anthem, "Lift Every Voice and Sing".
 It was the success of "It Takes Two" that caused Motown to partner Gaye with Tammi Terrell, spawning even more success for the label.